Marslanali/digital-design-cpp/README.md

 0010101101100010101010101000101010101001010110110011011110001010

+### ANS:

+This is I need to discuss with you, as I verified it, but first two bits are wrong.

 ### j)

 let us talk about 2 things in circuit.cpp after you are done with the above (may be around your dinner time)

+### ANS:

+Yes,